Need to know

 3. Uncut root vegetables

-Root vegetables, such as potatoes, onions, sweet potato and garlic, thrive outside the fridge crisper.
-The high humidity in fridges can cause root vegetables to rot faster.
+Root vegetables, such as potatoes, onions, sweet potato and garlic, thrive outside the fridge.
+The humidity in fridge crispers can cause root vegetables to rot faster.
 It's also important that you don't store root vegetables together, as this can affect their flavour.

 "Keeping these types of food out of the refrigerator is generally to avoid moisture absorption that happens in the refrigerator, as this can cause foods to ferment and reduce the taste and quality," says Mair.
 "Best to find a cool dry dark spot in your kitchen."